aman-alytics/Data-Analysis/README.md

-## How to Use
-1. Explore the individual repositories linked above.
+## Explore the individual repositories linked above.
-2. Open the respective Power BI (`*.pbix`) files for interactive visualizations.
-3. Refer to the Excel files (`*.xlsx`) in each repo for data cleaning and preprocessing details.

 ## Technologies Used
 - **Power BI**: Dashboards and data visualizations.